Bee Satongun

-In 2018, Satongun was named elit Vodka's Asia's Best Female Chef by the World's 50 Best Restaurants.
-She has been invited to cook at culinary events such as the annual Taste of Paris and Hong Kong Wine & Dine Festival 2018.
-Currently, Paste holds the 70th rank on Asia's 50 Best Restaurants 2021.

 Early life and career

 Prior to the opening of Paste, Satongun spent years researching the history of Thai cuisine, re-creating ancient recipes and culinary techniques alongside chef, husband and business partner, Jason Bailey.

 Both Satongun and Bailey had humble beginnings, from Satongun's childhood memories of pounding herbs with pestle on mortar to assist her mother's street food stall business in Bangkok, to Bailey's experiences growing up in the Southern Highlands of Australia.
 She met her husband on one of his earlier research trips to Thailand.

 Paste Bangkok

 In 2012, Satongun and Bailey opened their first Paste restaurant in the neighborhood of Thonglor.
 In 2015, they opened a new iteration of Paste in Gaysorn shopping mall, located in Bangkok's Ratchaprasong district adjacent to the Intercontinental Hotel.
 At Paste, dishes represent regional Thai cuisine, taking inspiration from ancient Thai recipes and royal family cookbooks.
 Chef Bee hopes to do away with the notion of Thai food as 'cheap takeaway', and re-frame the cuisine in the minds of her diners.

 In 2018, Paste Bangkok was awarded its first Michelin star in the inaugural Michelin Guide Bangkok.
 Paste Bangkok retained its one-Michelin-star rating in 2019.
 As of 2021, it retains its one Michelin star.